ankitmathur83/Parabank/README.md

 ## Description
-This project is to run three test cases as outlined in the file.
+This project is to run two test cases as outlined in the file.

 ```
 Application URL: https://parabank.parasoft.com/